rodjek/puppet-logrotate/README.md

                   (optional).
 dateformat      - The format String to be used for `dateext` (optional).
-                  Valid specifiers are '%Y', '%m', '%d' and '%s'. delaycompress   - A Boolean specifying whether compression of the rotated log file should be delayed until the next logrotate run (optional).
+                  Valid specifiers are '%Y', '%m', '%d' and '%s'. dateyesterday   - A Boolean specifying whether to use yesterday's date instead of today's date to create the `dateext` extension (optional). delaycompress   - A Boolean specifying whether compression of the rotated log file should be delayed until the next logrotate run (optional).